 When Martha Longmire first saw Paradise Valley, she exclaimed, "Oh, what a paradise!"
 Once you see its lush meadows, carpeted in wildflowers, you will agree.
 Paradise sits more than a mile above sea level and averages 643 inches of snowfall annually.
-In the winter of 1971-1972, a record 1,122 inches fell here!
+In the winter of 1971- 1972, a record 1,122 inches fell here!

 In a land brimming with mountain streams and alpine lakes, Narada Falls stands out as spectacular.
 Along the road between Longmire and Paradise, the falls are formed where the Paradise River cascades 168 feet off a ledge.
 Take the short but steep trail to the bottom of the falls for a breathtaking view.
-Note: All hikers must stay on maintained hiking trails in the Paradise area due to the fragility of the subalpine vegetation.
+Note: All hikers must stay on maintained hiking trails in the

+Paradise area due to the fragility of the subalpine vegetation.

 Radiating out from the summit like the spokes of a wheel, the glaciers of Mount Rainier are its crowning glory.
 Nisqually Glacier is the most accessible and the most studied of Mount Rainier's 25 major glaciers.
-Its terminus is only about a mile from the Glacier View overlook on the road that leads from Nisqually to Paradise.
-The Nisqually Icefall is a jumble of truck-sized ice blocks poised in a slow-motion tumble down the glacier, sometimes moving as much as three feet in one day.
+Its terminus is only about a mile from the glacier overlooks on the Nisqually Vista Trail near Paradise.
+The Nisqually Icefall is a jumble of trucksized ice blocks poised in a slow-motion tumble down the glacier, sometimes moving as much as three feet in one day.